min2ha/ukwa-site/content/target/57269/index.en.md

   "start_date": "2017-09-20T09:00:00Z"
 }

-# Pen pals : what happens to writers

 Site of a literary project to write an update on the authors who appeared in the 'P.E.N. new fiction II' anthology published in 1987 and edited by Allan Massie.